 how to find BitChute feeds

-Like YouTube, BitChute also does not make their news feeds for channel authors easily accessible, but they are easy to build.
+Like YouTube, BitChute also does not make channel news feeds accessible, but they are easy to build.
 Here we will use The Corbett Report BitChute channel as our example:

-- Using the following template, paste the channel ID after
+Using the following template, paste the channel name after

-https://www.bitchute.com/feeds/rss/channel/which gives us the feed URL for The Corbett Report BitChute channel: https://www.bitchute.com/feeds/rss/channel/corbettreport/
+https://www.bitchute.com/feeds/rss/channel/which will then give us the complete feed URL for The Corbett Report BitChute channel: https://www.bitchute.com/feeds/rss/channel/corbettreport/

 how to find Vimeo feeds